dwyl/learn-elixir/README.md

 This will generate documentation that can be viewed if you copy the file path of the `index.html` file within the newly created `doc` folder and then paste it in your browser.
-You should see something like the following:
+If you have added documentation to your module and functions as per the examples above, you should see something like the following:

 ![api](https://cloud.githubusercontent.com/assets/12450298/22835012/260b07f4-efaf-11e6-9704-690c6c245c37.png)